Ranelagh Luas stop

 Ranelagh (/ˈrænələ/ RAN-ə-lə, /ˈrɛn-/ REN--; Raghnallach) is a stop on the Luas light-rail tram system in Dublin, Ireland.
-It opened in 2004 as a stop on the Green Line from St Stephen's Green station to Sandyford.
+It opened in 2004 as a stop on the Green Line from St Stephen's Green to Sandyford.
 It provides access to the urban villages of Ranelagh and Rathmines.

+Location and access

 The Green Line re-uses the alignment of the Harcourt Street railway line, which closed in 1958.
 The Luas stop at Ranelagh is on a stretch of track where the line crosses Ranelagh Road on a viaduct.
-The Harcourt Street line did not have a station here (a station called Ranelagh and Rathmines was situated further down the line, at the location of the present Beechwood Luas stop).
+The Harcourt Street line did not have a station here (a station called Rathmines and Ranelagh was situated further down the line, at the location of the present Beechwood Luas stop).
 The bridge over Ranelagh Road consists of a steel deck constructed in 2004, and the existing stone abutments.

 Ranelagh is one of few Luas stops to have a station building of sorts - a two-storey structure located on Ranelagh Road.
 The building has a wide entrance, above which is a sign showing the stop's name in the same style as on the platform signs.
 Inside, the building has little more than tiled steps leading to both platforms.
 A lift also provides step-free access from the street to the southbound platform.
 A section of the building is used as a retail unit and is currently occupied by a restaurant.
 The platforms at Ranelagh are located directly above Ranelagh Road and have the benches, ticket machines, shelters, and displays common to all Luas stops.

-Ranelagh is also served by Dublin Bus routes 11, 18, 44, 44B and 61.
+Services

+Trams stop at the stop coming from either end every 2-10 minutes.

+Onward transport

+Dublin Bus routes 44/d and S2 serve the stop connecting the stop with areas such as Rathmines and Ballsbridge, as well as further destinations such as Kimmage, Sandymount and Irishtown.